mikezackles/nocopy/README.md

 portable, zero-copy binary encoding without using a standalone schema compiler, it may still fall short of that goal.
 Please report bugs!

+Callbacks
+-

+All error handling in nocopy is performed via lambda callbacks.
+Functions that may result in multiple types and/or a std::error_code accept type-safe lambas (in any order).
+The values passed to these lambas can be handled inline, or they may be merged into a single type via return type deduction.
+For example, you might handle an error by returning a valid result, or you could simply throw an exception.
+See below for examples of both styles.

 Structs ([`nocopy::datapack`](test/datapack.cpp))
 -